Irish Setter vs Irish Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Irish Setter and Irish Terrier differ in temperament is essential for making the right choice.
 Irish Setter's outgoing, active, sweet-natured character creates a fundamentally different ownership experience than Irish Terrier's bold, dashing, spirited nature.
 In daily life, this means Irish Setter owners typically experience a dog that leans toward outgoing behavior, while Irish Terrier owners find their dog more inclined toward bold tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both are viable — choose the one that maps onto your actual home and routine.

 Best for Families with Children